-- 7.2 No development permit shall be issued for a multiple dwelling on a site, any portion of which is within 20 m (65.6 ft.) of the ALRT right-of-way, until arrangements, satisfactory to the Director of Legal Services, have been made for the construction of a fence, designed and located to mitigate noise emanating from the adjacent ALRT right-of-way, which: - (a) is between 1.8 m (6 ft.) and 2.5 m (8 ft.) in height and continuous in its length with no horizontal openings; and - (b) is constructed of solid materials having an impervious surface and a minimum density of 9.7 kg per m (2 lb. per sq. ft.). - 7.3 The noise fence shall be designed and inspected by a Professional Engineer registered in the Province of B.C. who shall certify that the fence is designed and constructed in accordance with the minimum standards set out in section 7.2(b) above. - 8.
-Off-street Parking - 8.1 Off-street parking shall be provided, developed and maintained in accordance with the provisions of the Parking By-law except as follows: - (a) for multiple dwellings a minimum of 1.5 spaces per unit shall be provided; - (b) for units designated solely for families of low income under the provisions of the National Housing Act - a minimum of l space for every dwelling unit shall be provided. - 8.2 Off-street parking spaces required for multiple dwellings shall be provided underground, except that spaces required for senior citizens' housing may be surface parking. - 9.
+7.2 No development permit shall be issued for a multiple dwelling until arrangements, satisfactory to the Director of Legal Services, have been made for the construction of a fence, designed and located to mitigate noise emanating from the adjacent ALRT right-of-way, which:

+- (a) is between 1.8 m (6 ft.) and 2.5 m (8 ft.) in height and continuous in its length with no horizontal openings; and - (b) is constructed of solid materials having an impervious surface and a minimum density of 9.7 kg per m2 (2 lb. per sg. ft.). - 7.3 The fence shall be inspected by a Professional Engineer registered in the Province of B.C. who shall certify that the fence is designed and constructed in accordance with the minimum standards set out in Section 7.2(b) above. - 8.
+Off-street Parking - 8.1 Off-street parking shall be provided, developed and maintained in accordance with the provisions of the Parking By-law except as follows: - (a) for multiple dwellings a minimum of 1.5 spaces per unit shall be provided; - (b) for units designated solely for families of low income under the provisions of the National Housing Act - a minimum of l space for every dwelling unit shall be provided; - (c) for commercial uses spaces shall be located in such a manner as to ensure the privacy of residential units. - A minimum of 75% of the off-street parking spaces required for multiple dwellings shall be provided underground, except that spaces required for senior citizens' housing may be surface parking. - 9.
 Vehicular Access